nightscout/nightscout.github.io/docs/uploader/uploaders.md

     Most of the useable transmitters that fall into this category at the present time (early 2021) are generally rebatteried or rechargeable/modified 80xxxx or 81xxxx transmitters.

-Loop and AAPS will upload your data directly to Nightscout and will act as uploaders.

 #### Dexcom G4 *(now obsolete)*

 <img src="..\img\Upload01.png" />